robertmuth/Cwerg/Docs/opcodes.md

 nop - internal use.

 #### [f2] nop1 *src_and_dst* <sub>[REG:ANY]</sub> =
-nop with one reg - internal use. can be used to `reserve` a reg
+nop with one reg - internal use. can be used to `reserve` a reg for code generation

 ## Directives